 The Texas Medicaid HIE Connectivity Project, a key part of the Health Information Technology (Health IT) Strategic Plan, will increase the adoption and use of HIEs by providing connectivity and infrastructure within the state’s Medicaid system and HIETexas.
 This project will allow for Texas healthcare providers to exchange clinical data electronically to increase interoperability, which will improve the coordination and quality of care for Medicaid clients throughout the state.

-- Annual Report on Quality Measures and Value-Based Payments
+- Annual Report on Quality Measures and Value-Based Payments (PDF)

 - Health Care Payment & Learning Action Network

 - Society of Actuaries - Provider Payment Arrangements, Provider Risk, and Their Relationship with the Cost of Health Care (PDF)